 “If you choose to ignore our request, you leave us no choise but to temporaly suspend your account.”

 The email then went on to include a link where I can verify my information with them.
-Of course, if I clicked the link I would no doubt be taken to a web page where I could enter sensitive personal information to be sent to scammers halfway around the world.
+Of course, if I clicked the link I would no doubt be taken to a web page where I could enter sensitive personal data to be sent to scammers halfway around the world.

 I didn’t fall for this one.
 In fact, I’ve never fallen for any scam.
 That’s because I have a personal habit of never giving in to a stranger asking something of me.